crate/cratedb-guide/docs/integrate/rsyslog/index.md

 [Rsyslog] is a rocket-fast system for log processing.

-It offers high-performance, advanced security features, and a modular design.
+It offers high performance, advanced security features, and a modular design.
 Originally a regular syslogd, rsyslog has evolved into a highly versatile logging solution capable of ingesting data from numerous sources, transforming it, and outputting it to a wide variety of destinations.